TRIUMF-Capstone2022/richai/README.md

 python src/train.py --model dgcnn
 ```

-## Model evaluation and scoring on new data
+## Model Evaluation and Scoring on new data

 To evaluate `PointNet` on test data or to score on a new data, use the following command.